mainIine/foe-helper-docs/en/website/Account/README.md

 # Register account

-To register your account, you should go to following web page: https://foe-helper.com/register/player
+To register your account, you should go to the following web page: https://foe-helper.com/register/player

-You will see a form with the following required fields:
+The form for account creation has the following required fields:

 | Field               | Description |
 |---------------------|-------------|